Preparing Your Finances for Buying a House

 Savvy shoppers will remember that there’s a lot more to buying a house than just paying the mortgage.
 If you’re considering a home purchase, prep your finances now for a successful homeownership experience.

 Mortgage interest rates can vary dramatically based upon your credit score.
 You want to fix any errors before you apply for a loan.
 If you will need time to improve your score, you want to start as soon as possible.
-(Learn more with our post, 5 Steps to Build Your Credit.)
+(Learn more in our post, 7 Steps to Rebuild Your Credit Score.)